gsouf/google-url/README.md

 **BE AWARE**

 The library has recently been updated to v2.
-Following the semver, it meens that it breaks compatibility with v1.
+It meens that it breaks compatibility with v1.
-Please check the new documentation, and make sure to use the correct version number in your composer.json

 Features